Here are several miscellaneous parameters.

 when the minimum and maximum offset are known.
 If you define this,

-it enables extra code in branch shortening to deal with addr_diff_vec
+it enables extra code in branch shortening to deal with addr_diff_vec.

-To make this work, you also have to define INSN_ALIGN
+To make this work, you also have to define INSN_ALIGN and

-make the alignment for addr_diff_vec
+make the alignment for addr_diff_vec explicit.

 The body argument is provided so that the offset_unsigned and scale